Mortgage

 LendingTree is compensated by companies on this site and this compensation may impact how and where offers appear on this site (such as the order).
 LendingTree does not include all lenders, savings products, or loan options available in the marketplace.

-A manufactured home, often called a mobile home, is built in a factory and moved to a permanent location.
-Buying a manufactured home is sometimes more complex than purchasing a regular home.
-Learn more about financing a manufactured home.
+A manufactured home (often called a mobile home) is built in a factory and moved to a permanent location.
+The process to buy a mobile home can be more complex than purchasing a regular home, but it could be a more affordable path to homeownership.
+Learn more about how you can finance a mobile home.

 Manufactured homes are built in a factory and then taken in one or more sections on a chassis — or permanent frame — to a dealer, plot of land or manufactured home community.
-Many people think a manufactured home is mobile, but manufactured homes are typically not moved after being installed at a site.
+Many people think all manufactured homes are easily moveable, but in reality manufactured homes are typically not moved after being installed at a site.

-Manufactured homes are often referred to as mobile homes, but technically they aren’t the same thing.
-In 1976, the U.S. Department of Housing and Urban Development (HUD), implemented the Manufactured Home Construction and Safety Standards (HUD Code) that regulated mobile home construction.
+Manufactured homes are often referred to as mobile homes or trailers, but technically they aren’t the same thing.
+In 1976, the U.S. Department of Housing and Urban Development (HUD), implemented the Manufactured Home Construction and Safety Standards (also known as the “HUD Code”) that regulated mobile home construction.
 Manufactured homes built before June 15, 1976 are mobile homes; those constructed after that date are manufactured homes.

-While “mobile home” is a dated term, it continues to be used in everyday speech to talk about modern manufactured homes.
-Manufactured homes of today are built to follow HUD standards and they can look and function surprisingly similarly to homes built on a specific site.
+While “mobile home” is an outdated term, it continues to be used in everyday speech to talk about modern manufactured homes.
+The manufactured homes of today are built to follow HUD standards, and they can look and function surprisingly similarly to homes built on a specific site.
 One main difference, though, is that manufactured homes are usually bought from a dealer or retailer.

 Manufactured home vs. modular home

-Unlike manufactured homes, modular homes are not usually sold through a dealer.
+Unlike manufactured homes, modular homes aren’t usually sold through a dealer.
 Instead, as is also common with site-built homes, a general contractor or builder has already completed construction before the house is put on the market.

-When you buy a manufactured home, here’s some other expenses you’ll need to consider as part of the costs of owning a manufactured home:
+When you buy a manufactured home, here are some other expenses you’ll need to consider as part of the costs of owning a manufactured home:

 • Land purchase